mathieu-benoit/copy-azurewebapp-to-slot/Copy-Files-Approach.md

-This sample consists on using the Azure Web App Backup feature but restoring part of it, in our case, just the wwwroot:
+This sample consists on using the Azure Web App Backup feature but restoring part of it, in our case, just the `wwwroot`:

 - Do a Backup of the Azure Web App;
 - Get the associated Azure Blob file;
 - Unzip this file;
 - Stop the Slot;
-  - Upload by FTP the wwwroot folder to the associated slot folder;
+- Upload by FTP the `wwwroot` folder to the associated slot folder;
 - Start the Slot.

 # Prerequisities
 - Configure your Azure Web App (main Slot) with Backups setup to a Blob Storage - manual (not automatic) is ok for the purpose of this demo.
+  - *You source Azure Web App should be at least in Standard SKU.*
-- Read general document about [Backup your Web App](https://docs.microsoft.com/en-us/azure/app-service/web-sites-backup)
+- Read general documentation about [Backup your Web App](https://docs.microsoft.com/azure/app-service/web-sites-backup)

 # Script